Sacco and Vanzetti: Appeal to the Supreme Judicial Court

-Medeiros confession

 In November 1925, Celestino Medeiros, an ex-convict awaiting trial for murder, confessed to committing the Braintree crimes.
-He absolved Sacco and Vanzetti of participation.
+He absolved Sacco and Vanzetti of participation in them.
 In May, once the SJC had denied their appeal and Medeiros was convicted, the defense investigated the details of Medeiros' story.
 Police interviews led them to the Morelli gang based in Providence, Rhode Island.
 They developed an alternative theory of the crime based on the gang's history of shoe-factory robberies, connections to a car like that used in Braintree, and other details.
 Gang leader Joe Morelli bore a striking resemblance to Sacco.

 The defense filed a motion for a new trial based on the Medeiros confession on May 26, 1926.
 In support of their motion they included 64 affidavits.
 The prosecution countered with 26 affidavits.
 When Thayer heard arguments from September 13 to 17, 1926, the defense, along with their Medeiros-Morelli theory of the crime, charged that the U.S. Justice Department was aiding the prosecution by withholding information obtained in its own investigation of the case.
 Attorney William Thompson made an explicitly political attack: "A government which has come to value its own secrets more than it does the lives of its citizens has become a tyranny, whether you call it a republic, a monarchy, or anything else!"
 Judge Thayer denied this motion for a new trial on October 23, 1926.
-After arguing against the credibility of Medeiros, he addressed the defense claims against the federal government, saying the defense was suffering from "a new type of disease, ... a belief in the existence of something which in fact and truth has no such existence."
+After arguing against the credibility of Medeiros, he addressed the defense claims, saying it was suffering from "new type of disease: a belief in something that truly and in fact has no such existence."

 Three days later, the Boston Herald responded to Thayer's decision by reversing its longstanding position and calling for a new trial.
 Its editorial, "We Submit", earned its author a Pulitzer Prize.
 No other newspapers followed suit.